GuillainM/Prometheus-Station/docs/01-raspberry-setup.md

 Swap:             0B          0B          0B
 ```

 See that `Swap: 0B`?
-Perfect. ✅
+Perfect. âœ…

 **What the commands do:**
-- `swapoff -a` → Disables all swap immediately
+- `swapoff -a` â†’ Disables all swap immediately
-- `systemctl mask swap.target` → Prevents swap from re-enabling on reboot
+- `systemctl mask swap.target` â†’ Prevents swap from re-enabling on reboot
 - The `2>/dev/null ||` part handles both old and new OS versions gracefully

 **Verify after reboot:**